 Have you ever wished you could share an evening with Shakepeare, dine with Dali, or talk with Toni Morrison?
 Now is your chance to join the great conversations of world literature and art.

 Great Books Online offers adults the opportunity to explore timeless works and humanity’s biggest ideas through exciting, expertly led seminars.
-And you can do it all in a friendly, supportive atmosphere of fun and discovery.
+Small-groups cultivate intellectual community and build meaningful connections among peers.
+Join a friendly, supportive atmosphere of fun and discovery!